soumyee29/fullstackopen/Part 0/Exercise 4/sequence.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note, payload: user input (new note) activate server
-    Note left of server: The server appends the new note to /notes in-memory and instructs the browser to reload /notes page server-->>browser: HTTP 302 (no data)
+    Note left of server: The server appends the new note to /notes in-memory and instructs the browser to reload the /notes page server-->>browser: HTTP 302 (no data)
     deactivate server